-Guitar Shop Owner Hopes Egress Won’t End His Era at the Chelsea Hotel
+Midtown West Side Residents Meet to Mitigate Noise

 The new co-owners, Ira Drukier of the BD Hotel group and his frequent collaborator, Sean MacPherson, of The Bowery Hotel and The Jane, are not blind to the benefits a historic guitar shop could bring to their property.

-“I have nothing against [Courtenay], and I like his small, charming guitar store, but right now, that location doesn’t work for us,” said Drukier in an exclusive April 30 interview with Chelsea Now.
+“I have nothing against [Courtenay], and I like his small, charming guitar store, but right now, that location doesn’t work for us,” Drukier said in an exclusive April 30 interview with Chelsea Now.
 “We can take a look at finding him something else, but it’s tough because we’re trying to bring back the spaces from before that got all chopped up throughout the years, and we don’t want to make any promises.”

 Locals are standing up for the beloved business, many of them reaching out to Courtenay after, with his permission, Chelsea Now sent an April 19 email to area block associations, preservation groups, Community Board 4, the Greenwich Village-Chelsea Chamber of Commerce, and elected officials, alerting them to the situation.